-I want you to think of a Business Operating System (BOS) as the engine of your business.
-As such it drives your business forward, it defines how far you’ll go and how fast.
-It defines what it's going to cost to get there and how easy the journey will be.
+You can think of your business operating system as the engine of your business.
+It drives your business forward, defining how far you’ll go and how fast.
+It additionally defines what it's going to cost to get there and how easy the journey will be.

 - Sluggish business performance